openafs-contrib/afsbotcfg/README.md

 ## Introduction

 This repository contains the Ansible playbook, configuration, and customization for the [OpenAFS Buildbot Coordinator][2].
+OpenAFS Buildbot hosting is generously provided by MIT.

 The `afsbotcfg.yml` playbook updates the buildbot coordinator.
 This playbook imports the `buildbot_master` role from the OpenAFS [Buildbot